Choosing a mattress

 Foam mattresses are generally affected by this problem, with memory foam mattresses being affected the most.
 Heat retention is in fact the biggest disadvantage of memory foam mattresses, toppers and pillows.

-Heat retention can be reduced during the manufacture process by reducing the memory effect, or by drilling narrow, vertical tubes through the mattress.
+Heat retention can be reduced a bit during the manufacturing process by reducing the memory effect, or by drilling narrow, vertical tubes through the mattress / pillow.

 Heat retention can be reduced by sleeping on a mattress cover made with bamboo fibers.

-If you feel that your mattress retains heat, you could try to sleep with very thin pajamas or none at all, and cover yourself with only a sheet (not a blanket or duvet).
+If you feel that your mattress retains heat, you could try to sleep with very thin pajamas or none at all, and cover yourself with only a bedsheet (not a blanket or duvet).

 Spring mattresses are theoretically immune to this issue since they are mostly empty around the springs.
-However, modern spring mattresses have a foam layer at the top, layer which blocks the ventilation and retains heat.
+However, modern spring mattresses have a foam layer at the top, layer which retains heat.

 Latex is a rubber with excellent elastic properties, which can be used for both the support and comfort layers.

 The benefits of latex are: it's supportive yet soft, has good bounciness (which people like during sex), it's lifetime is longer than polyurethane's, and doesn't have the heat retention of memory foam (so it feels cooler during sleep).